TheBaum123/chat-app-ws/README.md

 If you want to selfhost this app, you can do so in a docker container, or on any nodejs server.

 #### Using Docker:
+Notice: when hosting in a docker container you need a sll certificat.
+For more information see [this](#important---about-ssl-certificates).
 ##### Without mongodb and persistent messages in docker:
 ```sh
 docker run -p <port>:3000 \